thenriq/Iris_dataset_Fisher/README.md

 ![Heat Map](https://github.com/thenriq/Iris_dataset_Fisher/blob/master/images/plots/Heat-map.png)

-We can observe how Petal Length and Petal Width features are slightly correlated with Sepal Length, but not at all with Sepal Width
+We can observe how *Petal Length* and *Petal Width* features are slightly correlated with *Sepal Length*, but not at all with *Sepal Width*

 <br/>
 <br/>

-Finally, let's now visualize this dataset using the funcion boxplot, againf from SEABORN: *(lines 64 - 72)*
+Finally, let's visualize this dataset using the funcion boxplot, againf from *Seaborn: *(lines 64 - 72)*

 `plt.figure(figsize=(12,10))`